-Costs vary depending on volume, but range from £50 for phone or Skype coaching to £575 for a full diagnostic assessment.
+Costs vary depending on volume, but range from £50 for phone or video coaching to £575 for a full diagnostic assessment.
 In our experience, a positive assessment, combined with regular coaching sessions is the most effective.
 The average cost per learner is approximately £900 in total (well within the £150 per month Apprentice Learner Support Fund).
-We have found that an initial assessment through taking our online strategy profiler, followed with a half an hour de-brief call with one of our psychologists, is an accessible and effective way to triage support options.
+We have found that an initial assessment through taking our online adjustments screener, followed with a half an hour de-brief call with one of our psychologists, is an accessible and effective way to triage support options.

-You can find out more below or contact Kate Gilbert to find out more.
+You can find out more below or email to find out more.